-Lack of knowledge was the most frequently cited difficulty that online and offline businesses reported facing in using digital tools.
-Online MSMEs additionally struggled with poor or no internet connectivity, and both online and offline businesses cited high costs as an additional difficulty.
-Both online and offline MSMEs reported an interest in learning about digital tools to use in their customer-facing work.
+Lack of knowledge was the most frequently cited difficulty that surveyed online and offline businesses reported facing in using digital tools.
+Surveyed online MSMEs additionally struggled with poor or no internet connectivity, and both online and offline businesses cited high costs as an additional difficulty.
+Surveyed online and offline MSMEs alike reported an interest in learning about digital tools to use in their customer-facing work.

-Lack of knowledge was the most frequently reported difficulty that online MSMEs reported facing in using digital tools, while a lack of relevance was the most frequently reported difficulty that offline MSMEs faced:
+Lack of knowledge was the most frequently reported difficulty that online MSMEs reported facing in using digital tools, while a lack of relevance was the most frequently reported difficulty that offline MSMEs faced: 23% of offline MSMEs reported 31% of online 11% of offline that lack of 13% of online MSMEs reported MSMEs reported knowledge was a MSMEs reported that lack of that high cost was difficulty their that high cost was knowledge was a a difficulty their business faced in difficulty their a difficulty their business faced in using digital tools business faced in business faced in using digital tools using digital tools using digital tools 17% of online MSMEs 25% of offline reported that poor MSMEs reported or no internet that lack of connectivity was a relevance to their difficulty their business was a business faced in difficulty they faced using digital tools in using digital tools

-23% of offline MSMEs reported that lack of knowledge was a difficulty their business faced in using digital tools 13% of online MSMEs reported that high cost was a difficulty their business faced in using digital tools
+Among online and offline MSMEs, needing more knowledge topped the list of most challenging difficulties their business faced in using digital tools:^{xxi}

-11% of offline MSMEs reported that high cost was a difficulty their business faced in using digital tools
+9% of online MSMEs reported that needing more knowledge was the most challenging difficulty their business faced in using digital tools